Fazyl2023/MetaAuth/README.md

 # 2) insert your extension ID into the 'identifier' variable;
 # 3) specify the path to the extension in the 'path' variable (There is an example).
 # 4) Run the code

+# In the config folder.all passwords and key phrases of the wallet will be stored in json

 # MetaAuth